Counterurbanization

-Counterurbanization, or deurbanization, is a demographic and social process whereby people move from urban areas to rural areas.
-It is, like suburbanization, inversely related to urbanization.
-It first occurred as a reaction to inner-city deprivation.
-More recent research has documented the social and political drivers of counterurbanization and its impacts in developing countries such as China, which are currently undergoing the process of mass urbanization.
-It is one of the causes that can lead to shrinking cities.
+Counterurbanization, ruralization, or deurbanization is a demographic and social process in which people move from urban areas to rural areas.
+It, as suburbanization, is inversely related to urbanization, and first occurs as a reaction to inner-city deprivation.
+Recent research has documented the social and political drivers of counterurbanization and its impacts in China and other developing countries which are undergoing a process of mass urbanization.
+Counterurbanization is one of the causes that can lead to shrinking cities.

 While counterurbanization manifests differently across the world, all forms revolve around the central idea of migration movement from a populated location to a less populated location.
 Clare J.A.
 Mitchell, an associate professor in the Department of Geography at the University of Waterloo, argues that in Europe, counterurbanization involves a type of migration leading to deconcentration of one area to another that is beyond suburbanization or metro decentralization.
 Mitchell categorizes counterurbanization into three sub-types: ex-urbanization, displaced-urbanization, and anti-urbanization.